tedtoal/XPT2046_Touchscreen_TT/README.md

 ## Calibrating the touchscreen

-The mapping class *TS_ILI9341* introduced in the previous section also includes functions for calibrating the relationship between touchscreen coordinates and TFT display coordinates.
+The class *TS_Display* introduced above also includes functions for calibrating the relationship between touchscreen coordinates and display coordinates.
 Although the default calibration is okay, it isn't as ideal as it could be.
 Touchscreens seem to vary a bit from one to another, and the different rotations also behave differently.

-An example program is provided that illustrates calibration of the touchscreen.
+An example program (*TS_DisplayCalibrate.ino*) is provided that illustrates calibration of the touchscreen.
 It also shows how to save the calibration values in EEPROM so they can be retrieved following a power-down and powering back up.
 It is described in a following section.

 ## Example programs

 Five example programs are provided in the library's *examples* subfolder.
-All of these programs require that you set #define values near the start of the file to define the pin numbers connected to the touchscreen and in some cases to a TFT LCD display.
+All of these programs require that you set #define values near the start of the file to define the pin numbers connected to the touchscreen and, in some programs, to the display.

 ### TouchTest.ino